A Home To Big Cats And Raccoons Recovers After Hurricane Irma

 Last month, Kowiachobee was hit by the eye of Hurricane Irma, a Category 3 storm.
 After an already wet season, the hurricane created more flooding on the property.
 Grace and John, along with many volunteers, are now repairing cages damaged by the storm.

-"We had anywhere from a foot to a foot-and-half of water across the entire property," says 50-year-old John of the flooding's peak.
+"We had anywhere from a foot to a foot-and-half of water across the entire property," says 50-year-old John.

 Irma's path was unpredictable before it made landfall.
-Forecasters originally expected Florida's Atlantic coast to take the brunt of the storm, but Naples was hit directly as the hurricane moved north from the Florida Keys.
+Forecasters originally expected Florida's Atlantic coast to take the brunt of the storm, but Naples, on the Gulf Coast, was hit directly as the hurricane moved north from the Florida Keys.

 "My wife is traumatized," John says.
 "The hurricane was still raging and Grace was already saying she didn't want to go through something like it again."